 Edge of centre: For retail purposes, a location that is well connected to, and up to 300 metres from, the primary shopping area.
 For all other main town centre uses, a location within 300 metres of a town centre boundary.
 For office development, this includes locations outside the town centre but within 500 metres of a public transport interchange.
 In determining whether a site falls within the definition of edge of centre, account should be taken of local circumstances.

-Entry-level exception site: A site that provides entry-level homes suitable for first time buyers (or equivalent, for those looking to rent), in line with paragraph 72 of this Framework.

 Environmental impact assessment: A procedure to be followed for certain types of project to ensure that decisions are made in full knowledge of any likely significant effects on the environment.